 28 August 2017

-When I decided to revisit some of my 'old favourites' from London's speciality coffee scene last year, Workshop Coffee's Clerkenwell café was high on my to-do list.
-Unfortunately, that branch has now closed — a great shame — and although there's a shiny new location in the White Collar Factory in Old Street, its weekday-only opening hours have meant I haven't had the chance to stop by yet.
-Instead, I decided to return to one of the company's more established coffee bars, in Fitzrovia, which I've been to before but have never written up for this blog.
+When I decided to revisit some of my 'old favourites' from London's specialty coffee scene last year, Workshop Coffee's Clerkenwell café was high on my to-do list.
+Sadly, that branch has now closed and although there's a new location in the White Collar Factory in Old Street, its weekday-only opening hours mean I haven't had the chance to stop by.
+Instead, I returned to one of the company's more established coffee bars, in Fitzrovia, which I've been to many times before but have never written up for this blog.

 I took a seat on one of the comfy teal sofas in the back room, which feels like being in the living room of a friend with exceptional, Scandinavian mid-century taste.
 The coffee tables here are made with the same Madagascan granite as the counter.
 There's room for about 10 customers — depending on how friendly everyone gets — and a little more perching room the hallway between the brew bar and the seating area.